CraigAdlam/housemate/README.md

 #### userprofile.py
 The userprofile.py module allows the user to create their profile by entering their name, age and email, as well as their chosen username and password.
 The username and password are encrypted using a hash function (from security.py) in order to be stored as a hash value for privacy and security reasons.
 There is a class UserProfile that instantiates each of the attributes (i.e, name, age etc.) and allows for retrieval from secure storage in the .csv file.

-- `load_user_profiles` -- loads the user profiles, which are stored in a CSV file locally.
-If there is no `file_path` to the `user_profiles.csv` file, none will be returned
+- `load_user_profiles` -- loads the user profiles - stored in the `user_profiles.csv` file locally - if there is no `file_path` to the file, none will be returned
-- `create_profile_from_input` -- creates a profile for the user based on user input.
-The following restrictions are in place:
+- `create_profile_from_input` -- creates a profile for the user based on user input with the following restrictions:
     - name -- must be between 11 and 133 characters and contain no spaces
     - age_input -- must be between 11 and 133 and an integer only
     - email -- must be alphanumeric characters before the @ symbol as well as in between @ and .com